USS John C. Stennis: 2004

 From 24 May to 1 November 2004, John C. Stennis conducted her fourth major overseas deployment, participating in Exercise Northern Edge 2004 in the Gulf of Alaska, Rim of the Pacific (RimPac) Exercise off Hawaii, exercises with Kitty Hawk off Japan and goodwill visits to Japan, Malaysia and Western Australia.
 Shortly after returning from deployment to San Diego, JCS changed her home port to Naval Station Bremerton, Washington, on 19 January 2005.
 Once at Bremerton, John C. Stennis underwent an 11-month docking planned incremental availability (DPIA), the first time she had been dry-docked since commissioning.

 Upgrades included a new mast.
 The new mast's structure is the first of its kind.
 A new type of steel alloy was used, making it stiffer and thicker than before.
-The new mast is also heavier and taller, allowing it to support new antennae the old mast would not have been able to support.
+The new mast is heavier and taller, allowing it to support new antennae the old mast would not have been able to support.
 Other upgrades included the installation of a new integrated bridge system in the pilothouse that will save manpower and provide state-of-the-art displays.

 Following the maintenance cycle and pre-deployment training exercises, the carrier returned to Bremerton, Washington, and the carrier was certified surge ready, meaning the ship maintained a high state of readiness in case of an unscheduled deployment.